 Q : Who is ACBT?

 A : ACBT – Australian College of Business and Technology has been in partnership with Edith Cowan University since 1998.
+During the same period, ACBT was in partnership with Edith Cowan College (formerly Perth Institute of Business and Technology) the founding college of Navitas.
 ACBT is a popular choice for both Sri Lankan and International students and provides quality pathway programs to many Australian or UK Universities.

 Q : What courses does ACBT offer?